saintsal/facilitation-guide/Tech - Problem.md

 ** Your running on a tight schedule for a client, come into a fixed setting and run into exceptional tech-problems **

-* take charge - communicate to the group 'get coffee', 'read e-mails', 'give me 20 min'
+* take charge and buy yourself time - communicate to the group 'get coffee', 'read e-mails', 'give me 20 min'
 * Run your deck without slides -  make a rough agenda with key goals / objectives you want to hammer home and use that as baseline orientation

 A basic, professional level of prep can avoid a lot of problems: